subhanjandas/subhanjandas/README.md

   - [Nothing Private](https://github.com/gautamkrishnar/nothing-private) - This project is a proof of concept that any website can identify and track       you, even if you are using private browsing or incognito mode in your web browser.
 It has around 1000K+ users and 1.8K+ stars.
 It got discussed in     many privacy forums and conferences worldwide.
 Various privacy-focused browser vendors were able to implement fixes to prevent fingerprinting due       to this project.
 It also made lots of people aware of the bad effects of browser fingerprinting.

 - **Data Analysis using Excel**: ![Excel](https://img.shields.io/badge/-Excel-000?&logo=Excel&logoColor=F90) ![SPSS](https://img.shields.io/badge/-SPSS-000?&logo=SPSS)
-  - [MoneyBall: Sports Predictive Analytics](https://github.com/subhanjandas/MoneyBall-Sports-Predictive-Analytics-) - Maximized Expected Return to Risk Ratio by building a baseball team from a catalogue of 3,000+ with several complex constraints including salary
+  - [MoneyBall: Sports Predictive Analytics](https://github.com/subhanjandas/MoneyBall-Sports-Predictive-Analytics-) - This project used advanced Excel tools such as Solver and Data Analysis ToolPak to optimize a baseball team's lineup and maximize the expected return to risk ratio while adhering to a set salary budget.
+Data on over 3,000 players was collected, cleaned and analyzed to identify the best players and positions.
+Data visualization techniques were used to present the results in an easy-to-understand format.
+The project provided valuable insights into building a winning team within a budget constraint.

 [⏩ &nbsp; and many more](https://github.com/subhanjandas?tab=repositories)